kapouer/express-dom/README.md

 `view` can be a buffer, a readable stream, a string that starts with `<`, or a local file path, or a remote url, or a parsed url object.

-If it is a parsed url object, it is passed as argument for `http.request`, so more options can be added to it.
+If it is a parsed url object, it is passed as argument for `request()`, so more options can be added to it.

 If it resolves as a remote url (string or parsed), the statusCode of the remote url will set the statusCode of the current response.
-(Since 5.11.0).

 If no input data can be resolved: